1300 088 065

 At Hunter Galloway we go through a very thorough pre approval process so you can have confidence in your pre approval.

-What are some common approval conditions?
+What are some pre approval conditions

 In most cases, a pre-approval has conditions that need to be fulfilled before the loan can be unconditionally approved.
 These can range from generic conditions, like subject to valuation, or specific ones, like obtaining a letter from your employer.